 Using the flour sold at the local German grocer was a very frustrating experience.
 I refused to take the easy way out which was to just get the Hong Kong flour or a type of flour specially used for making Chinese steamed buns.
-Being determined, I attempted to make this again several times using the flour sold at the local German grocer but failed miserably each time.
+Being determined, I attempted to make them again several times using the flour sold at the local German grocer but failed miserably each time.

 Steamed Chinese Buns is also known as: MantaoMantauSteamed Bao馒头

-Then, mix wheat flour, water, sugar, salt and oil well (ingredients in B) to yeast mixture.
+Then, mix wheat flour, water, sugar, salt and oil (ingredients in B) to yeast mixture.
 Knead dough for 10 minutes or until dough is smooth.
 Place kneaded dough in a bowl which had been oiled.
 Cover bowl with a damp kitchen towel and place bowl in a warm area for 1.5 hours.

 Remove dough from bowl to a working area which had been dusted with flour.
 Flatten dough and sprinkle baking powder on the dough.
 Then, knead baking powder into the dough for 5 minutes.